The Critical Impact of Color Choices on Product Packaging

 The Intensity of Red

-• Power and Passion: The use of red by companies like Coca-Cola to stimulate excitement.
+- Power and Passion: Companies like Coca-Cola use red to stimulate excitement.

 The Psychology of Blue